 Residents who submit public records requests to the Kenai Peninsula Borough may have to wait a little longer to get a response.

-The Kenai Peninsula Borough Assembly passed an ordinance at their meeting Tuesday extending the amount of time the borough clerk has to respond to records requests from three days to 10 days.
+The Kenai Peninsula Borough Assembly will hear an ordinance at their meeting Tuesday that will extend from three days to 10 days the amount of time the borough clerk has to respond to records requests.

 The ordinance said the process for internally searching paper and electronic records is time intensive and involves multiple departments’ personnel time.